acquia/blt/docs/onboarding.md

 Each of these commands is simply a wrapper for a number of more granular commands that can be run individually if desired (for instance, `blt drupal:update` just runs database updates and imports configuration changes).
 For a full list of available project tasks, run `blt`.
 See [Project Tasks](project-tasks.md) for more information.

+### Adding include files to settings.php

+In order to allow additions to settings.php in a way which is extensible and allows them to be overwritten by the local.settings.php file when working on a local environment, BLT uses an `includes.settings.php` file.
+This file is included, by way of `blt.settings.php`, into the `settings.php` file for the site prior to the inclusion of the `local.settings.php` file.

+As not all projects will need additional includes, BLT initially deploys a `default.includes.settings.php` file into the site's `docroot/sites/{site_name}/settings` directory.
+To make use of this file, rename it to `includes.settings.php` and add the path to the file(s) which should be added.

 ### Local Git Configuration

 For readability of commit history, set your name and email address properly: